subhajit10000/React-Lession-1/README.md

 Components in React can be written as functions.
 With hooks like useState and useEffect, function components can handle local state, side effects, data fetching, and more.
 Props let you pass data from parent to child components, making data flow one-way and easier to trace.
 For shared or complex state, developers often add tools like Context API, Redux, or Zustand, though React itself stays unopinionated about state management.

 React does not handle routing, HTTP, or styling out of the box.
 It is just the view layer.
 The ecosystem fills those gaps with libraries like React Router for navigation, TanStack Query or fetch for data, and Tailwind or CSS modules for styling.
-Because of this flexibility, React works for single-page apps, mobile apps through React Native, and even desktop apps.

 JSX is another key part.
 It looks like HTML inside JavaScript, which lets you write markup and logic together.
 Under the hood, JSX compiles to React.createElement calls.
 Since version 16.8, hooks made function components powerful enough that class components are rarely needed.